-The IFlash module is composed by 2 banks: (Bank 0) contains 384 Kbytes of Program Memory divided in 10 sectors (B0F0...B0F7), Bank 0 contains also a reserved sector named Test-Flash.
-Bank 1 contains 128 Kbytes of Program Memory or Parameter divided in two sectors (B1F0, B1F1, 64 Kbytes each).
-Addresses from 0x0E 0000 to 0x0E FFFF are reserved for the Control Register Interface and other internal service memory space used by the Flash Program/Erase controller.
+The IFLASH module is composed by a bank (Bank 0) of 256 Kbyte of Program Memory divided in 8 sectors (B0F0...B0F7).
+Bank 0 contains also a reserved sector named Test-Flash.
+The Addresses from 0x08 0000 to 0x08 FFFF are reserved for the Control Register Interface and other internal service memory space used by the Flash Program/Erase controller.

-The following tables show the memory mapping of the Flash when it is accessed in read mode (Table 4: Flash modules sectorization (read operations)) and when accessed in write or erase mode (Table 5: Flash modules sectorization): Note that with this second mapping, the first four banks are remapped into code segment 1 (same as obtained setting bit ROMS1 in SYSCON register).
+The following tables show the memory mapping of the Flash when it is accessed in read mode (Table 4: Flash modules sectorization (Read operations)), and when accessed in write or erase mode (Table 5: Flash modules sectorization (Write operations or with ROMS1='1' or BootStrap mode)): note that with this second mapping, the first four banks are remapped into code segment 1 (same as obtained setting bit ROMS1 in SYSCON register).

 Table 4.
-Flash modules sectorization (read operations)
+Flash modules sectorization (Read operations)